English flagItalian flagKorean flagChinese (Simplified) flagPortuguese flagGerman flagFrench flag

 Disney is shuttering Virtual Magic Kingdom.
 Nobody knows how many active users it has these days, and Disney is of course moving aggressively into more virtual worlds, encouraging users to switch to Toontown, Pirates of the Caribbean Online, and Club Penguin.
 But as longtime virtual worlders know, that’s not acceptable to the current community, who not only have a lengthy thread on the discussion boards, but have also started threads even on the new coverage elsewhere begging for their world to remain open.

 Generally, a virtual world with any momentum at all will not die unless it is actively killed.
-And the result is always heartrending posts like this one: Read the rest of this entry »
+And the result is always heartrending posts like this one: Continue reading »